Esri/calcite-colors/README.md

 A [Stylus](http://learnboost.github.io/stylus/) variables file can be found in the Styus folder `stylus/variables.scss`.
 To learn how to use `Variable` files within Styus please read [USING Styus Variables](http://learnboost.github.io/stylus/docs/variables.html).

 ## To use CSS
+A set of CSS reference files have been added to file can be found in the CSS folder `css/complete.css`.
+To learn how to use `Variable` files within Styus please read [USING Styus Variables](http://learnboost.github.io/stylus/docs/variables.html).

 ## Patterns JSON Folder